vzool/docs/api/reference.md

 - `0206` - Field Not Managed by Directus
 - `0207` - Revision Not Found (404)
 - `0208` - Revision Has Invalid Delta
-- `0209` - Field Invalid (400) - _Trying to use a field that doesn't exists for actions such as filtering and sorting_
+- `0209` - Field Invalid (400) - _A field that doesn't exist for an action such as filtering and sorting_
 - `0210` - Can Not Create Comment for Item
 - `0211` - Can Not Update Comment for Item
 - `0212` - Can Not Delete Comment from Item